ClusterDuck-Protocol/ClusterDuck-Protocol/contributing/PULL-REQUESTS.md

 ClusterDuck-Protocol does not yet have a style guide.
 If you're interested in creating one, you're on the right page 😃

+#### Static analysis

+[Cppcheck](http://cppcheck.sourceforge.net/) is used within the ClusterDuck's Travis CI to detect some of the more obvious C++ problems.
+If cppcheck finds a problem the build will fail, so you probably want to run cppcheck locally before committing and pushing changes.
+See [.travis.yml](https://github.com/Call-for-Code/ClusterDuck-Protocol/blob/master/.travis.yml) for the current `cppcheck` command being used by CI.

 ### Step 4: Commit

 It is a recommended best practice to keep your changes as logically grouped